litegraph-tsx/litegraph.tsx/ROADMAP.md

 - [x] Switch Project to type:"module"

+- [x] Set imports and exports and window.* are present/shunted.

+- [x] Port litegraph.test.js forward to modules (depends on litegraph already being so)

+- [x] Provide a safe transition stage that doesn't harass

+- [ ] Provide a harassment stage to remove globals by using console.warn in getters

 - [ ] Remove IIFE

-- [ ] Set imports and exports and window.* are present/shunted.

-- [ ] Port litegraph.test.js forward to modules (depends on litegraph already being so)

 - [ ] Split litegraph.js into class files